• Skip to primary navigation

 About the Recipe Developer

 I'm Dannyelle, a trained celebrant and former teacher who's been creating memorable celebrations for 15+ years.
-I developed and tested this Christmas granola recipe back in 2013, and have made it every Christmas since-easily 50+ batches over the years!
+I developed and tested this granola recipe back in 2013, and have made easily 100+ batches over the years!
 My family requests it, friends ask for jars, and it's never failed.
 My work has been featured in Better Homes & Gardens and Country Living for party styling and seasonal entertaining.
 More about Life is a Party →

 More Breakfast Recipes